Lamborghini Gallardo: Lamborghini Gallardo LP 570-4 Super Trofeo Asia (2013)

-The Gallardo LP 570-4 Super Trofeo Asia (亞洲限量版) is a limited (3 units, 1 in Taiwan, 2 in Thailand) version of the LP 570-4 Super Trofeo 2013 for the Asian market.
-It includes a matte black carbon fiber tail wing, matt black carbon-fiber engine cover, yellow body color, high gloss carbon fiber door pedal, rear diffuser, rearview mirror cover; red ceramic carbon-fiber brake caliper, Alcantara interior upholstery, 'Super Trofeo Asia' plaque at red rear window frame interior border with the serial number, red stitching, carbon fiber upholstery at door trim, racing seats, center console.
+The Gallardo LP 570-4 Super Trofeo Asia (亞洲限量版) is a limited (3 units, 1 in Taiwan, 2 in Thailand) version of the 2013 LP 570-4 Super Trofeo for the Asian market.
+It includes a matte black carbon fiber rear wing and engine cover; yellow body color; high gloss carbon fiber door sills, rear diffuser, and side mirror housings; red ceramic carbon-fiber brake calipers; Alcantara interior upholstery; 'Super Trofeo Asia' plaque on the left rear window frame interior border with the serial number and red stitching; and carbon fiber trim on the door panels, racing seats, and center console.

 Lamborghini Gallardo LP 570-4 Superleggera Nero Nemesis (2010–2013)

-The LP 570-4 Superleggera Nero Nemesis (消光黑色特別版) is a version of the LP 570-4 Superleggera for the Taiwan market, with matte black body color, matte black interior upholstery, silver interior stitching, 4-point seat belt.
+The LP 570-4 Superleggera Nero Nemesis (消光黑色特別版) is a version of the LP 570-4 Superleggera for the Taiwan market, with matte black body color, matte black interior upholstery, silver interior stitching, and 4-point seat belt.

 The vehicle was available for sale from 2010 to 2013.